Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 This is tailored to a VS Code setup, although in most cases should translate to other IDEs.

+### `justfile` and `just`

+See manual at [https://just.systems](https://just.systems).
+This template requires the installation of the `just` tool.
+Instead of using a `Makefile`
+`just` provides a more contempary and powerful approach for creating recipes for assisting in development.
+To install on e.g. macOS use:
+`brew install just`.
+See the manual for many other platform install instructions.

+### Initial steps

 After creating a new repo from the template - git clone the repo

 1. Customise `README.md`